 Don’t put it all on a plate for them.
 Every page they turn, your reader should be wondering.
 Why did that character do that?
 What’s happened?
 What’s going to happen next?
 Even (but use this carefully) What’s happening?
 Exercise caution, though; you don’t want to baffle your reader.
 And you have to provide answers before the wondering gets frustrating.
 It’s a fine line.

 Want to know more?
-My new course is a great way to immerse yourself in crime fiction writing.
+My online course is a great way to immerse yourself in crime fiction writing.
 You’ll learn how to develop story ideas, construct a killer plot, fill it with complex, interesting characters, infuse it with tension, handle twists and develop a finished short story.
 Also, through a series of guided readings and discussions, we will be looking at aspects of crime fiction in action.